nemesisq3a/arduinoHwInfo/README.md

-# arduinoHwInfo
+# arduinoHwInfo Arduino Hardware Monitor for Windows
-Arduino controlled hardware monitor for x64 Windows 10.
+Arduino controlled hardware monitor for x64 Windows 11.
 First implementation of arduino for CPU/GPU/FPS monitoring.
 Feel free to use my code for you projects.
 For the CPU/GPU information I used the https://github.com/LibreHardwareMonitor/LibreHardwareMonitor project.